Finite type coarse expanding conformal dynamics: is finite type

 where the infimum is over all open $U$ containing $\txi$.

 The proof will proceed by first interpreting the degree at a point on $\bdry \Sigma$ in terms of the map $F$ on $\Sigma$ itself, and then using the fact that $F$ is a covering map of degree $d$.

-To this end, recall that a point $\xi \in \bdry \Sigma$ is an equivalence class of rays, $[R]$, emanating from $o$.
+To this end, recall that a point $\xi \in \bdry \Sigma$ is an equivalence class of rays emanating from $o$.
 Also, recall that balls are by definition subsets of vertices, and that for any subset $V$ of vertices, $\Sigma(V)$ denotes the induced subcomplex of $\Sigma$ containing $V$.
-Recall that if $v=uw$ where $|u|=l$ then we denoted by $v^{[-l]}=w$, i.e. $v^{[-l]}$ is the unique point on the geodesic $[ov]$ which is $l$ units toward $o$ from $v$.

 Let us denote by

 Observe that for all $n \in \N$ and all $\xi \in \bdry \Sigma$,